 Here are a few things in mind when addressing CBD consumption.
 These are only general guidelines, and any consumption should be verified through your physician.

-2. Identify your pain level – Common dosages of CBD consist of between .5 – 6 mg of CBD for every 10 pounds of body mass and pain level.
+Identify your pain level – Common dosages of CBD consist of .25 – .5 mg of CBD for every pound of body mass.
 Start low, work your way up.